 - Use clear and concise labels on your cards to avoid confusion

 - For a complete usability test, combine Card Sorting with different approaches.

 Card Sorting can help you learn how buyers categorize home goods on your e-commerce site.
 By analyzing how individuals combine furniture, cookware, and decor, you may develop a more natural navigation menu that matches their thought process.

-Card Sorting can also reveal information gaps and redundancies, helping you streamline your website for a better user experience.
+Card Sorting can also reveal information gaps and redundancies, helping you streamline your website for a better UX.
 Thus, users will find information faster, boosting engagement, conversions, usability, and customer satisfaction.

 7. User Interviews